Books & Art

 The Silence of the Sand (Jake Horn Mysteries Book 2)

-From the series: Jake Horn Mysteries
+Book #2 from the series: Jake Horn Mysteries

 Summer, 1978.
 Jake Horn came to Maine for a weekend with his daughter, not another body.